heathermiller/dist-prog-book/chapter/9/streaming.md

   <img src="{{ site.baseurl }}/chapter/9/Topology.jpg" alt="The topology created by the example code" />
 </figure>

 Here is how we can build a simple topology which contains a spout and two bolts, where the spout emits words and each bolt would append exclamation '!' to its input.
+The exclaim1 bolt is connected to the spout while the exclaim2 bolt is connected to both the spout and exclaim2 specified by 'Grouping', and we will show what 'shuffle grouping' means in the next paragraph.
 The nodes are arranged as shown in the graph.
-For example if the bolt emits the tuple ["Hi"], if it travels from exclaim1 to exclaim2, then exclaim2 would emit the words ["Hi!!"].
+For example if the bolt emits the tuple ["Hi"], if it travels from exclaim1 to exclaim2, then exclaim2 would emit the word ["Hi!!"].

 Since all the works are distributed, any given vertex is not necessarily running on a single machine, instead they can be spread on different workers in the cluster.
 The parameter 10, 3 and 5 in the example code actually specify the amount of parallelism the user wants. *Storm* also provides different *stream grouping* schemes for users to determine which vertex should be consuming the output stream from a given vertex.
 The grouping method can be shuffle grouping as shown in our example, where the tuples from the output stream will be randomly distributed across this bolt's consumers in a way such that each consumer is guaranteed to get an equal number of tuples.
 Another example would be fields grouping, where the tuples of the stream is partitioned by the fields specified in the grouping, the tuples with the same value in that field would always go to the same bolt.